Flood Insurance: What you need to know

 The insurance company cannot increase your flood excess by more than £250, as offered by Flood Re.

-To keep costs fair, the flood risk premiums are dependent on the Council Tax band of your home and these should not increase the overall premium by more than the values shown in the table below.
+To keep costs fair, the flood risk element premiums are dependent on the Council Tax band of your home and these should not increase the overall premium by more than the values shown in the table below.

 Who can insure you?